yahavx/ship-stowage-model/README.md

 # ship-stowage-model

-A stowage model for ships.
+A stowage model for container ships.